LT-Intro-To-AI-SY2425/a2-movie-chatbot-newion-drewion/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?

+The part when the pattern had %, just because it took an extra "container" variable for words from source matched by %.
+Also, the .strip method was new for me.

 2. Explain how you could use the match function for extracting information from a movie database.

+We can change x, y, and z to be strings of movie information that gets output depending on % and _, which could be changed to the user's input depending on what format they write the message in.

+For example, the source could be sometihng like ["The Martian", "Matt Damon", "2015"] and the pattern could be an input like ["%", "Matt DAmon", "%"].